Are you really customer-centric?

 As human beings, we are connected.
 We’re connected digitally but, and sometimes we forget this, we are also connected with other humans.
 When we use a platform, we not only offer the platform our data, we also offer them our connections.
 By empowering people on your platform, most importantly giving them something valuable in return, you will find that you save on other areas of investment.
 Empowered people become your infrastructure, your quality controllers, your marketing and sales departments and so on.
 In short, the platform and the user benefit from each other.

 The users of your platform can be used as a powerful tool, but beware of abusing them.
 People boost our platform because they feel empowered and engaged and, most importantly, because they want to be involved.
 That’s the crux.
 In the old world, when companies thought about customer engagement, all they could see were the dollar signs rolling up and up and up.
-Customer engagement used to be a costly endeavour.
+Customer engagement used to be a costly endeavor.
 However, the digital world has once again given us the tools to overcome this hurdle.
 The more you engage your customer in the digital space, the more they will want to be your infrastructure, your sensors, your marketing representatives.

 By users for users